oracle/nosql-examples/examples-nosql-cluster-deployment/README.md

 There are 2 ways to configure a NoSQL cluster, one using a **secure** configuration and another one using a **non-secure** configuration.
 The primary difference is in the way access is performed to NoSQL store.
 We recommend using the secure setup, albeit additional steps are needed during set up.

-It is possible to configure and use External Certificates to secure an Oracle NoSQL cluster.
+It is possible to configure and use external certificates to secure an Oracle NoSQL cluster.
 We will provide details on it in the section **Other topics to explore**.
 In the examples in this repository, we will use the default configuration, which uses a self-signed certificate.

 The code in this repository was used in **Getting started with an Oracle NoSQL** workshops showcased in NoSQL events around the World.